 Full retirement age 1958

-Claimants born in 1958 reach average retirement age at 66 years and eight months and can expect to receive 100% of the monthly benefit.
+Claimants born in 1958 reach the average retirement age at 66 years and eight months and can expect to receive 100% of the monthly benefit.
 Early retirement at age 62 will get 71.7% of the monthly amount, and age 65 will get 88.9% of the monthly benefit amount.

 On the flip side, you can choose to delay retirement.
 If you do, you might be able to increase your monthly benefit through “delayed retirement credits.”
 The increase stops accumulating at age 70.